unzueta/windows-docker-machine/README.md

-# Windows Docker Machine in Windows Toolbox for Windows
+# Windows Docker Container in Docker Toolbox for Windows
 This is a fork of https://github.com/StefanScherer/packer-windows

 This Vagrant environment creates a Docker Machine to work with Windows containers with Windows Toolbox.